Jaga0001/bluVoyage/README.md

 ## 🌟 Overview

 BluVoyage is an intelligent travel planning application that leverages artificial intelligence to create personalized, culturally-rich travel experiences.
-Built for the QLOO Hackathon, it combines the power of AI recommendations with local cultural insights to craft unique itineraries tailored to individual preferences.
+It combines the power of AI recommendations with local cultural insights to craft unique itineraries tailored to individual preferences.

 ### ✨ Key Features